Transient dynamics and quantum phase diagram for the square lattice Rashba-Hubbard model at arbitrary hole doping: Theory

 In the above equations $f$ is the Fermi-Dirac distribution, $N$ denotes the number of modes in $\veck$-space and $\vecq$ denotes the magnetic ordering vector. $\eta>0$ in the Lindhard function is an infinitesimal convergence factor.
 Being usually scalar for spin-degenerate systems, the susceptibility matrix becomes $3\times 3$ due to the breaking of SU(2) symmetry associated with the Rashba-term.
 The above results can be derived using the Kubo formula in linear response where the interactions $U$ are treated as a perturbation in the form of an effective magnetic field after a mean-field approximation.
 The linear response treatment when treating the interactions within mean-field theory corresponds to a random phase approximation, as has been discussed in previous literature.

 By diagonalizing the RPA susceptibility matrix given by Eq. (\ref{eqn: RPA}), the eigenvalues of the RPA susceptibility may be written as $\lambda_\text{RPA}^{i}(\vecq)=\lambda_0^{i}/(1-2U\lambda_0^{i}(\vecq))$ for $i=1,2,3$ where $\lambda_0^{i}$ are the eigenvalues of the bare susceptibility matrix in increasing order.
+The susceptibility matrix was diagonalised numerically.
 If we start in the non-interacting system and evaluate $\lambda_\text{RPA}^i$ for an initially infinitesimal \textit{U}, continuously ramping up the interaction strength, at some point \textit{U} is large enough to cause the denominator $(1-2U\lambda_0^{3})$ to vanish, where $\lambda_0^{3}$ is the largest eigenvalue of the bare susceptibility, causing $\lambda_\text{RPA}$ to diverge.
 A divergent eigenvalue necessitates a divergent element in $\chi_\text{RPA}$, causing the spin expectation value

 to diverge for the respective ordering vector $\vecq$ where $\bm{h}_\vecq$ is an infinitesimal magnetic field.
 An assumption of the above reasoning is that the \textit{U} required to make $(1-2U\lambda_0^{3})$ diverge is small and within the region of validity for RPA.
 In addition, the assumption that the largest eigenvalue of the bare susceptibility $\lambda_0^3$ is the first to cause a divergence in $\lambda_\text{RPA}$ necessitates that $2U\lambda_0^3 < 1$.